Snag an amazing deal on a flight for the holidays? Better read that fine print before you start packing.

 - Don’t fold — roll clothes as tightly as possible: “I do the roll method when packing.
 I tightly roll everything, similar to how you'd wrap a burrito.
 Nice and tight,” says Williams.
 “I start with the heavier, bulkier items because these are sure to take up more space.
 These bigger items can be the base of your suitcase or carry-on, while the smaller, light weight pieces can be rolled on top or you can even shove them into any crevices between the bigger items.
 Packing cubes are also a great way to save space and especially organize your clothes based on the day you'll wear them or even certain activities (cubes for dressier items, cubes for casual wear, etc.).”

 - Use the 'bookend' method: Once you roll bulky items like sweaters and jeans, Williams suggests using them as bookends by placing them on either side of the suitcase, and then filling the space in between with smaller articles of clothing.
-She also recommends utilizing travel bands to keep those bulky items rolled as tight as possible during transit.
 Another affordable space-saver?
-Compression storage bags, which are great for packing thick shirts, sweaters, and jackets in the most compact space possible.
+Compression storage bags, which are great for packing thick shirts, sweaters and jackets in the most compact space possible.

 Tricks for packing less, without limiting your outfit choice